Fractional calculus: Hadamard fractional integral

-Atangana–Baleanu fractional integral
+Atangana–Baleanu fractional integral (AB fractional integral)

 The Atangana–Baleanu fractional integral of a continuous function is defined as:

 Fractional derivatives

+Unfortunately, the comparable process for the derivative operator D is significantly more complex, but it can be shown that D is neither commutative nor additive in general.

 Unlike classical Newtonian derivatives, fractional derivatives can be defined in a variety of different ways that often do not all lead to the same result even for smooth functions.
 Some of these are defined via a fractional integral.
 Because of the incompatibility of definitions, it is frequently necessary to be explicit about which definition is used.